Noah-Huppert/wgd/README.md

 # wgd
-Wireguard configuration tool.
+Builds quality of life features on top of Wireguard.

 # Table Of Contents
 - [Overview](#overview)
 - [Development](#development)

 # Overview
-This tool tries to make it easy to manage a Wireguard virtual private network.
+This suite of tools tries to make it easy for users to join and be part of a Wireguard network as well as for administrators to manage Wireguard networks.
-It is meant both for end users and network administrators.

-Wgd is composed of a server which keeps track of user information and a client which configures peer's Wireguard interfaces to join the network.

-The purpose of this tool is to make it easy to bring non-technical users into a Wireguard network.
+The suite is composed of two tools, each meant for different types of users:

+- **Server**: Centralized registry of user information.
+Makes administering the network easier.
+- **Client**: GUI tool to help peers join and stay part of the network.

+Wgd is not for everyone.
+It is a set of opinionated tools which try to make it easier for technical and non-technical users alike to use Wireguard.
+It is designed for users who already trust each other and simply want to connect over a VPN.
+Think of Wgd as a self hosted alternative to LogMeIn Hamachi.

 Linux, Windows, and Mac OS X will be supported.